cchaglund/visreg-test/README.md

 # Running tests

-There are 4 **types** of test:
+**Creating baselines**

+- Run `npx visreg-test` from your project
+- When prompted, select the type of test to run - select `"Full"` your first time

+`visreg-test` will now go through all your endpoints and viewports and if there are no previous images to compare to it will create baseline snapshots.

+>💡 You can specify what to run (and more) via [flags](#flags).
+>
+> 🗒️ If you only have one suite, it will be selected automatically.
+If you have multiple suites, you will be prompted to select one.

+**Visual regression testing**

+- Run `npx visreg-test` and select `"Full"` again
+- Comparisons will be made against the baselines
+- Diffs will be opened in an image previewer
+- Accept/reject the changes from the CLI

+If you reject a diff it will be stored in the diffs directory.
+Next time you run `visreg-test` you can select `"Retest diffs only"` to only run the tests against these.
+Fix your issues, retest diffs, and repeat until there are no diffs left.

+**Types of test**

 - **Full** - run all tests in a suite and generate baseline snapshots or compare to existing baseline snapshots (previous diffs are deleted)
 - **Retest diffs only** - only run the tests which diffed and were rejected in the last run
 - **Assess diffs** - assess existing diffs (no tests are run)
 - **Lab** - visualise and develop your tests in the Cypress GUI, isolated from the rest of your snapshots and with hot reloading.

-To run the tests:

-- Run `npx visreg-test` from your project
-- Select a suite
-- Select the type of test to run
-- Wait for the tests to finish
-- A preview of diffing snapshots will be shown
-- Accept or reject them as the new baseline
-- Repeat until all diffs have been assessed

 ## Updated folder structure

-After running the tests your project will look something like this:
+After running the tests the first time your project will look something like this:

 ```
 my-project